rstolpe/Stolpe-Webpage/Franky/NightlyReleaseNotes.md

 - Integrate InstallEventLog.ps1 to install.ps1 script
 - In the end showing a Guide with what value that you need to change in other files.
 - For install option it now copy the downloaded latest version of Franky to PSU folder
+- Checks so it's running as administrator
+- Updating PS modules if needed
+- Uninstalling older version of the PS module after it has updated the PS module

 ## Dashboard/pages
 ## User